4 Key Reasons to Get TABC Certified This Holiday Season

 2. Your employer probably requires it.

 Businesses and other organizations that are licensed or permitted to sell or serve alcohol must follow the laws, rules, and regulations of the TABC.
 In order to carry out responsible alcohol sales in a position like a server, bartender, or cashier, you also have laws and rules to follow.
-While TABC certification is not required by law, most employers across Texas will require you to be TABC certified because it keeps people safe and impacts their eligibility for Safe Harbor protection.
+While TABC certification is not required by law, most employers across Texas will require you to be TABC certified because it helps to keep bars and restaurants safe, and impacts their eligibility for Safe Harbor protection.

 By becoming TABC certified you will be able to sufficiently understand how to prevent the sale of alcohol to minors, intoxicated persons, or non-members of a private club.
 These are some areas where businesses like restaurants and bars and also you as a seller-server have tremendous liability, so it’s important to take TABC certification seriously.